ross-todd/todo-app/README.md

 ## Features

-- Login and Register funstions (username = username, password = password)
+- Login and Register funstions
 - Add new tasks
 - Mark tasks as complete
 - Delete tasks